TSalazargr/TSalazargr/README.md

 <h1>🤗Who am I?🤗</H1>

-Teresa Salazar García-Rosales is a tech recruiter.
+Teresa Salazar García-Rosales is a tech recruiter and talent acquisition specialist.

 She has a passion for karaoke, roleplaying, escape rooms, and technology.

+I'm currently learning Python.

 <h2>👩🏻About me👩🏻</h2>